 As we noted last week, this scholarship was created not only to helps the aspiring youth in their academic endeavors, but to help the industry as a whole.
 During conversations with our warehouse management system (WMS) customers, they shared the difficulty in finding good talent for their warehouses.
 Talent with vision, talent with expertise, and talent with drive to take their third-party logistics (3PL) business to the next level.
 To assist in the development of these future logistics professionals, 3PL Central created the Supply Chain Scholarship.
 It is our hope that these scholarships will get future supply chain and logistics professionals thinking about how they can evolve our industry—thus helping our customers, the supply chain, and end consumers counting on the supply chain to deliver their goods.

-This week we'll be showcasing the essay of one of the runner ups, Alexandra Pirsos, as she describes the place of predictive analytics in improving efficiency in the supply chain.
+This week we'll be showcasing the essay of one of the runner-ups, Alexandra Pirsos, as she describes the place of supply chain predictive analytics in improving efficiency.
 We hope you find value in her vision of the future.
-And without further ado, here is Alexandra's essay describing the role of predictive analytics in the supply chain.
+And without further ado, here is Alexandra's essay describing the role of supply chain predictive analytics.

 What would shopping look like if the supplier knew exactly what the customer wanted and when they want it?
-While this seems like the start of a science fiction movie plot, the truth is that predictive analytics are already in place to aid supply chain management.
-The real question then becomes how can suppliers efficiently utilize predictive analytics to meet their goals?
+While this seems like the start of a science fiction movie plot, the truth is that supply chain predictive analytics are already in place to aid.
+The real question then becomes how can suppliers efficiently utilize supply chain predictive analytics to meet their goals?
 I believe that answering this question will be the next big advancement in supply chain management.

 To see success in this area, which I do think is possible, companies need to take control of the hardest step of the shopping experience, remembering to order.
-By using predictive analytics, large companies like Amazon will know that shopper X always buys the same new mascara in March every year or that the first week each month she purchases the same bottle of shampoo.
-Currently predictive analytics and market basket analysis uses this information to make suggestions to shoppers when they’re shopping.
+By using supply chain predictive analytics, large companies like Amazon will know that shopper X always buys the same new mascara in March every year or that the first week of each month she purchases the same bottle of shampoo.
+Currently, supply chain predictive analytics and market basket analysis uses this information to make suggestions to shoppers when they’re shopping.
 But how beneficial would it be if a retailer like Amazon emailed customer X in March and said, “it’s the time of year you’re going to need a new mascara”.
-The Amazon Dash didn’t work because it relied on the customer to remember what they needed, when they needed it, and that they have to take action on it.
-Instead, suppliers, especially those in the retail space, need to take that step away from the customer, and instead present back to them the information that the business already knows about them.
+The Amazon Dash didn’t work because it relied on the customer to remember what they needed when they needed it and that they have to take action on it.
+Instead, suppliers, especially those in the retail space, need to take that step away from the customer and instead present back to them the information that the business already knows about them.

 Of course, some suppliers may be skeptical of the ethical considerations of data collection and usage.
 With that said, I think the most ethical way to utilize a customer’s data is in order to help them have a better shopping experience.
 Data should not be sold to other suppliers for their advantage, but if a customer puts enough trust in a company to provide their own information, it is the company’s job to use that information to help the customer.
 Overall, I think this strategy would be extremely impactful to the supply chain management world.
 As the world continues to open up with the pandemic in a promising, manageable spot, consumers are going to be busy re-adjusting to their new normal once again.
 This is the ideal time to use pre-existing customer data to benefit their customer experience as well as the efficiency of internal supply chains.
 When analyzing the future of supply chains, we’re lucky to know that we already have the tools needed to reach success, now it’s all about using those tools in the most effective ways possible.